GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 Is sex with a fat person vs. thin person the same?
 The buy in Vegas doesn't think so.
 Sex with a age 19  body the same as sex with an age 59 body the same?
 Tall / short.
 Do the voices sound the same?
 Does the hair smell the same?

-Does an onion in near by Hatch **New Mexico** taste the same as one grown in Grabill, Indiana?
-(I've been to Hatch for the festival. https://en.wikipedia.org/wiki/Hatch,_New_Mexico#Economy my first Wife Tristan (Finnegans Wake 1923 character on page 3 with deep roots in choice marriage ideals) grew up in Ruidoso.
+Does an onion in near by Hatch **New Mexico** taste the same as one grown in Grabill, Indiana? https://en.wikipedia.org/wiki/Grabill,_Indiana (I've been to Hatch for the festival. https://en.wikipedia.org/wiki/Hatch,_New_Mexico#Economy my first Wife Tristan (Finnegans Wake 1923 character on page 3 with deep roots in choice marriage ideals) grew up in Ruidoso.

+* Onions or peppers or tomatoes, [*oh my!*](https://www.youtube.com/watch?v=0-JJuHpfN5g), I was born in Georgia, we have our New Mexico Hatch concerns.
+I've lived in Washington too, and tasted the onion fruits. https://en.wikipedia.org/wiki/Vidalia_onion ... https://en.wikipedia.org/wiki/Walla_Walla,_Washington#Agriculture OPERA_A https://www.youtube.com/watch?v=DdRnMjfVQi0

 Kissing a human sweaty, dirty, smelly (Episode Two, Africa departure) is nothing at all like a showered perfumed experience.